Dragoon4002/gooz_backend/API.md

 ### INSUFFICIENT_FUNDS

-Sent to a player who cannot afford rent and must sell properties.
+Sent to a player who cannot afford rent and has properties they can sell.

 ```json
 {